sofia-etchegoin/CheeseWheel/README.md

 The goal of this project is to create a test product for the subscribers of The Cheese Wheel (TCW), a local cheese subscription business based in Wellington.
 Check out their website here: https://thecheesewheel.co.nz/.

 Here we have the bones of a basic app with CRUD functionality.
-As it stands, a user is able to record cheeses, add a rating & comment, update their cheeses, and delete them from the database.
-But there's room for improvement!
-The team at The Cheese Wheel are keen to develop a test product for their clients that has the following functionality:
+As it stands, a user is able to view a list of cheeses from the database, but there is room for improvement!

 ### MVP

-Authentication

-- Create a registration and login page.
-- Ensure that only authenticated users can perform CRUD operations (add/delete/update cheeses).

 Search and Filtering